 - 1 red onion quartered and divided into slices

-Add pork and plums.
-Seal and put in fridge for at least an hour, or overnight.
+- Add pork and plums.
+Seal and refrigerate for at least an hour, or overnight.